 University of New England (UNE)

-The University of New England is a private university with campuses in Biddeford and Portland, Maine.
-This school maintains a strong presence in online graduate education through its UNE Online learning platform.
+A private university with campuses in Biddeford and Portland, UNE maintains a strong presence in online education via UNE Online.
 UNE Online specializes in health sciences and education fields.
-Courses are typically asynchronous with weekly modules, and class sizes are kept small to foster engagement.
+Courses feature asynchronous weekly modules, and class sizes are kept small to foster engagement.
+Every online student is paired with an advisor to help working adults succeed.

 Admissions Requirements: